simongog/sdsl-lite/README.md

 The installation requires that the [cmake tool](http://www.cmake.org/) and a C++ compiler (e.g. from the [GNU Compiler Collection](http://gcc.gnu.org/)) is installed.
-You can than install the library into an existing directory `SDSL_INSTALL_DIR` by calling
+You can than install the library into an directory `SDSL_INSTALL_DIR` by calling
 ``
 ./install SDSL_INSTALL_DIR